Forming together through partnerships

 1. Innovative, Long-Term Partnerships

 CBFSC forms long-term covenant relationships with individuals, churches, and organizations whose mission identity and philosophy mirrors ours.
-We currently have long-term covenant with these four organizations.
+We currently have long-term covenant with these six organizations.

 2. Collaborative, Annual Partnerships